In this vignette, we demonstrate how complex structural types in Presto can be translated into R types (e.g., vectors, list, and tibbles).

 We can list the fields in the table.
 They are named after the Presto types they represent.

-s in Presto in the form of ARRAY
+MAPs in Presto in the form of ARRAYs of

 although it’s technically possible in Presto.